What Percent Of Customers Leave Reviews

 Business Outcomes From Higher Review Volume

-• Higher conversion rates: products with multiple authentic reviews convert at materially higher rates.
+• Higher conversion rates: Products with authentic reviews convert at materially higher rates.

-• SEO lift: fresh reviews add unique content to product pages, often improving organic rankings.
+• SEO lift: Fresh reviews add unique content to product pages.

-• Reduced acquisition cost: better conversion reduces the need to pay as much for traffic.
+• Reduced acquisition cost: Better conversion reduces the need to pay for traffic.

-• Improved retention and LTV: customers who engage (write reviews, upload photos) feel more connected and are likelier to return.
+• Improved retention and LTV: Engaged customers feel more connected and are likelier to return.

-• Product insight: reviews surface trends, complaints, and improvement opportunities that reduce churn.
+• Product insight: Reviews surface trends and improvement opportunities that reduce churn.

 Quality vs Quantity

-Both matter.
-A higher volume of short, genuine reviews is better than few glowing but potentially suspicious ones.
-Mixed feedback with a healthy number of authentic negative comments actually increases trust.
+A higher volume of short, genuine reviews is better than few glowing but suspicious ones.
+Mixed feedback with authentic negative comments actually increases trust.

 How To Measure Your Current Review Rate